Artist-in-Residence Program/Maker Kollel

 Applicants should have some background in Jewish text study and work in the arts/making/craft (not necessarily in combination).
 While no specific degrees or certificates are required, you will be asked in the application to give a bit of detail about your experience in learning and art production.

-Participation is open to people of Jewish heritage by birth or by choice, of all genders, denominational affiliation or lack thereof.
 If you are reading this and thinking, I wonder if I should apply?, please do!
 You are appreciated, and we would love to hear from you regardless of if the program ends up being the right fit.